ncsa/GenomicsCortextVarNextflow/README.md

 ![](https://i.imgur.com/iuIxAqS.png)

-**Figure 2:** SampleDir Recommended Structure
+**Figure 2:** sampleDir Recommended Structure

 #### Reference Fasta Files

-Cortex requires the user to input a list of path to the reference fasta files to run step 4: Creating reference graph.
-Creating reference graph is required to run path divergence variant calling, but optional for bubble caller.
-The reference fasta files should be listed as paths, separated by line break (\n) **within a text file** that will have its path specified in `pathToReferenceList` parameter in nextflow.config.
+Cortex requires the user to input a list of path to the reference fasta files, separated by chromosomes to make reference de Bruijn graphs and Path Divergence variant calling.
+The reference fasta files of each chromosome should be listed as paths, separated by line break (\n) that will have its path specified in `pathToReferenceList` parameter in nextflow.config.
 Example of what the textfile should look like is as follows:

 ![](https://i.imgur.com/sRE4wPZ.png)